-Early access is limited to 20 teams per cohort.
+Early access is open — spots are limited.
 Check availability →

 BlogThe End of Static Documentation: What Living Knowledge Actually Looks Like